Getting to Know Your Neighborhood: Kenmore Square and Fenway

 3 Lansdowne St.

-This brewery and tap room has become popular for its house-brewed craft beers (there’s also a full bar) and as an entertainment venue.
+This brewery and tap room has become popular for its house-brewed craft beers (they also have a full bar) and as an entertainment venue.
 You’ll find digital dartboards, pool tables, shuffleboard, and parlor games, as well as an outdoor patio.
-The menu includes salads and flatbreads, tacos, burgers, and an array of appetizers.
-Most patrons come for the bowling—but take note: despite 16 lanes, weekend waits have been known to be up to two hours.
-Only those 21-plus are allowed in after 8 pm, and there’s a dress code (no athletic wear, ripped or baggy clothing, or sleeveless or white T-shirts).
+The menu includes salads and flatbreads, tacos, burgers, and an array of appetizers, including nachos, chicken tenders, and mozzarella bites.
+Note: only guests aged 21 and older are allowed in after 8 pm on Thursdays, Fridays, and Saturdays, and there’s a dress code (no athletic wear, ripped or baggy clothing, or sleeveless or white T-shirts).

 House of Blues